SymfonyCasts/vue/sfcasts/ep1/shared-css.md

 Though, I *could* use a little more padding on the sidebar when it's collapsed...
 I don't want it *all* the way against the edge.

 Go back to the computed property.
-When the sidebar is collapsed, it has a `aside-collapsed` class... which I *totally* made up: that does *not* exist yet.
+When the sidebar is collapsed, it has an `aside-collapsed` class... which I *totally* made up: that does *not* exist yet.
-To fix our padding issue, we *could* have said `this.$style['aside-collapsed']` and then added a new `.aside-collapsed` class to the `styles` tag of this component.
+To fix our padding issue, we *could* have said `this.$style['aside-collapsed']` and then added a new `.aside-collapsed` class to the `style` tag of this component.

 But... to make this more interesting, let's pretend that we're going to have multiple components across our app that will need to use this class.
 And so, I